 - SSE programme: Community Business Trade Up Programme 2018

-- SSE school: Cornwall
+- Supported by SSE in Cornwall

 Built in 1850, Treverbyn Hall was a thriving church hall before gradually falling into disrepair.
 “The hall was being used less and less, which meant there was no income for maintenance – it was a downward spiral,” explains Sara Marsh, who became involved with the hall in 2007 and is now manager.
 “So the vicar relinquished management of the hall to the local community in 2013.”